odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 On the left side of the main screen, in the :guilabel:`Release management` menu, click :guilabel:`Create issuance notice` and follow these steps:

 - Click :guilabel:`Add new`, select the
   :guilabel:`Name of the business unit to issue an e-invoice` and the :guilabel:`Tax agency name`.
-Based on the unit and tax agency selected, :guilabel:`Tax code`, :guilabel:`Address`, :guilabel:`Phone number` and :guilabel:`Separator used` automatically fill in and are ineditable.
+Based on the business unit and tax agency selected, :guilabel:`Tax code`, :guilabel:`Address`, :guilabel:`Phone number` and :guilabel:`Separator used` automatically fill in and are uneditable.
 - Click :guilabel:`Select the invoice type for issuance`, and then select and fill in the required information below:

-    - :guilabel:`Invoice type`: The invoice type to declare an issuance notice on
+  - :guilabel:`Invoice type`: The invoice type on which to declare an issuance notice.
-    - :guilabel:`Invoice template`: Select from the list of items available based on the invoice type
+  - :guilabel:`Invoice template`: Select from the list of items available based on the invoice type.
-    - :guilabel:`Symbol`: Select from the list of items available based on the invoice type
+  - :guilabel:`Symbol`: Select from the list of items available based on the invoice type.
-    - :guilabel:`Quantity`: Total number of invoice to issue for the type selected.
-Based on the type and template selected, the field is filled in automatically but manually adjustable
+  - :guilabel:`Quantity`: Total number of invoices to issue for the type selected.
+Based on the type and template selected, the field is filled in automatically but manually adjustable.
-    - :guilabel:`Start date of use`: The date from which the invoice template, range and quantity are used with the notice issued in active status
+  - :guilabel:`Start date of use`: The date from which the invoice template, range, and quantity are used with the notice issued in active status.

-  - Click :guilabel:`Save` and select more invoice type if necessary by repeating the step above.
+- Click :guilabel:`Save` and select more invoice types if necessary by repeating the steps above.
-    Once all invoice types to declare are included, click :guilabel:`Save` to finish drafting of the notice.
-Once ready, click :guilabel:`Send to tax authorities` for an approval.
-After the approval, :guilabel:`Status` of the notice is changed to :guilabel:`Active`.
+  Then click :guilabel:`Save` to finish drafting the notice.
+- Click :guilabel:`Send to tax authorities` for approval.
+When it's approved, the notice's :guilabel:`Status` is changed to :guilabel:`Active`.

 .. _vietnam/sinvoice/setup/odoo: